Table of Contents

 - The number of luxury buyers in Frederick County is like a sliver, compared to other price ranges.
 But, they are there, albeit in fewer numbers, looking for their dream home.

-- There are 18 homes listed above $800,000, with only 6 that sold in January in that price range.
-(Roughly 30% of the luxury inventory sold last month, while in the overall inventory, more homes sold last month than came on the market) 😲
+- There are 48 homes listed above $800,000, with 19 that sold in August in that price range.
+(Roughly 40% of the luxury inventory sold last month, which is a big improvement over a few years ago…while in the overall inventory, homes sold last month were roughly 90% of the number of homes that came on the market) 😲

-- The average time on the market for the luxury homes was 30 days, The average sold price to original list price was 97.6% (similar to recent months) .
+- The average time on the market for the luxury homes was 13 days, The average sold price to original list price was 95% .

 What’s Notable for Frederick Sellers:

-- All indications are that buyers are not slowing down this winter…with an inventory that is very low, prices are still on the rise.
-When demand is high and inventory is low…it’s a great time for would-be sellers to jump in.
+- All indications are that buyers are slowing down (slightly) towards the end of summer…with an inventory that is very low, prices are still on the rise.
+When demand is high and inventory is low…it’s a great time to sell, especially if sellers have been unsuccessful in the past.

 - Less competition is the hallmark of a seller’s market.
 The fewer houses that are on the market, the fewer choices for buyers.